 Night boating requires running lights.
-The craft is fitted with navigation lights port and starboard (on the console, or on the cabin as appropriate), and a steaming light on top of the ski pole.
-The running/navigation lights are controlled on the console.
+The boat is fitted with navigation lights port and starboard (on the console, or on the cabin as appropriate), and a steaming light on top of the ski pole.
+The running/ navigation lights are controlled on the console.

-Check proper operation of navigation lights before heading out and carry replacement bulbs for all navigation lights
+Check proper operation of navigation lights before heading out for all navigation lights